Charge Wizard - Terms & Conditions

-All communication between the Customer and the Company will be made by the Customer’s preferred method of contact.
 The Customer's contact details used by the Company will be the same details supplied by the Customer during the ordering process.

 When the Customer places an order with the Company via the website, the Company will send the Customer an email acknowledging the order and stating;